brentgaither/brentgaither.github.io/_posts/2020-02-10-Scientist.md

 ---
 layout: post
-title:  Stop trying to make failure happen
+title:  Science
-tags: [leadership, communication, failure]
+tags: [expierments, ruby]
 ---

 I see people all the time saying they want to fail as fast as possible and how great failure is.
 Embrace failure.